What is the biggest mistake seniors make when enrolling in Medicare?

 Failure to compare the costs with Medicare to their employer health coverage.
 Sometimes it makes sense to stay on employer coverage and other times it doesn't.

 If you're still working at 65, and your employer has less than 20 employees, you must sign up for Medicare at 65 even if you're on the employer's group health plan.
 Medicare must be primary coverage for age 65 or older individuals, or employees of any company having less than 20 employees.
-When you do eventually sign up late for Medicare, you will pay premium penalties every month for as long as you have Medicare.
+When you do eventually sign up late for Medicare, you may pay premium penalties every month for as long as you have Medicare.

 The biggest mistake seniors make when enrolling in Medicare is not talking to an agent who can make sense of the confusing info that is available.
 Making sure you know exactly what you need and how to get it at the lowest cost is very important!